MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 Select data columns as shown in this example query:
  `SELECT OrderId, OrderTitle, OrderDesc, AllowedUsers, AllowedGroups, DeniedUsers, DeniedGroups, CreatedDateTime, IsDeleted`

+Note that the SQL connectors do not allow column names with non-alphanumeric characters  in the SELECT clause.
+Remove any non-alphanumeric characters from column names using an alias.
+Example - SELECT *column_name* AS *columnName*

 To manage access to the search results, you can specify one or more ACL columns in the query.
 The SQL connector allows you to control access at per record level.
 You can choose to have the same access control for all records in a table.
 If the ACL information is stored in a separate table, you might have to do a join with those tables in your query.